-RIT invested alongside Greenoaks in Coupang, the Korean ecommerce company, that went on to generate ~7x return on its original investment or ~\$340m in total value for a \$50m initial investment.
+RIT invested alongside Greenoaks in Coupang, the Korean ecommerce company, that went on to generate a return that was approximately seven times its original investment or around \$340m in total value for a \$50m initial investment.

 Ribbit Capital funds

 Founded in 2012, Ribbit Capital is a venture capital firm that focuses on investing in disruptive financial services companies that have the potential to displace traditional gatekeepers in the space, as well as create entirely new markets.
 The firm has raised several funds since its launch - its latest fund closed in 2021 with US\$900m in commitments - and has become one of the most prominent investors in private financial services companies.
 Ribbit Capital has a strong track record of identifying promising businesses and providing them with the support they need to grow and succeed.
 The firm has a strong network of industry experts and entrepreneurs that it can leverage to support its portfolio companies.